-Figure 8: Tropopause-relative vertical profiles of (a) humidity bias and (b) number of observations for the different campaigns (colour-coded as in Fig. 1).
+Figure 8: Tropopause-relative vertical profiles of (a) humidity bias and (b) number of observations for the different campaigns (colour coded as in Fig. 1).
 The black line represents the multi-campaign average.

-In addition, we explore whether the observed vertical structure of the moist bias is sensitive to different synoptic situations.
+355 In addition, we explore whether the observed vertical structure of the bias is sensitive to different synoptic situations.
 For this investigation, the DIAL profiles are classified by their corresponding tTP altitude.
 Lower tropopauses are typically associated with trough situations and high tropopauses occur above ridges.
 For each category the corresponding average bias profile and the number of observations is given in Fig. 9.
-The vertical structure of the bias (Fig. 5b) is reproduced for each tropopause altitude interval.
+The vertical structure of the bias apparent in Fig. 5b is reproduced for each tropopause altitude interval.
 No systematic differences between the bias profiles can be revealed in the UT.
-Interestingly, each category shows an increased moist bias of comparable magnitude as well as a decrease above, although its vertical position relative to the tTP is different.
+Interestingly, each category shows an increased bias of comparable magnitude as well as a decrease above, although its vertical position relative to the tTP is different.
 The maximum bias is located higher for low tropopause altitudes, while profiles with high tTP altitude show a maximum closer to the tTP.
-For instance, the maximum bias for low tropopauses (< 8 km) is located at 2 km above the tTP, while for the category with highest tropopauses (12-14 km) the maximum value is found at 1 km.
+For instance, the maximum bias for low tropopauses (< 8 km) is located at +2 km above the tTP, while for the category with highest tropopauses (12-14 km) the maximum value is found at +1 km.
 The number of data points illustrates that each category exhibits a reasonable number of observations (Fig. 9b).

-Figure 9: Tropopause-relative profiles of the (a) humidity bias and (b) number of observations for different intervals of tTP altitudes (colour-coded).
+Figure 9: Tropopause-relative profiles of the (a) humidity bias and (b) number of observations for different intervals of tTP altitudes (colour coded).

-3.3 The vertical structure of the moist bias related to mixing processes

-In the following it is examined to what extent the observed air masses have experienced mixing in their history and whether this is related to the vertical structure of the moist bias.
-For this purpose, we examine collocated ozone and water vapour observations that were collected during four WISE research flights and that provide a suitable data coverage.
-First, the observed ozone distribution for the same case study as introduced in section 3.1 is shown in Fig. 10a.
-Note that the ozone and water vapour observations are given as volume mixing ratios (VMR) in the following.
-The distribution of ozone is opposite to that of water vapour, with lowest concentrations (VMR ${03}$ < 100 ppb) in the troposphere and an increase with altitude across the tropopause to VMR ${03}$ > 500 ppb.
-Note the filamentary structures of increased ozone values in the LS and the ozone-rich air which is transported downward within the tropopause fold (see detailed description in Schäfler et al., 2022).
+3.3 The vertical structure of the bias related to mixing processes that were collected during four WISE research flights that provide a suitable data coverage.
+First, the observed ozone distribution for the same case study as introduced in section 3.1 is illustrated in Fig. 10a.
+The distribution of ozone is opposite to that of water vapor, with lowest concentrations (< 100 ppb VMR) in the troposphere and an increase with altitude across the tropopause to more than 500 ppb VMR.
+Note the filamentary structures of increased ozone values in the LS and the ozone-rich air which is transported downward within the tropopause fold (see detailed description in Schäfler et al., 2022, in prep.).